Innovate Pro Wrestling: History

 A number of top NWA stars have also visited the promotion.
 In February 2015, Jason Kincaid was interviewed on Pipebomb Radio.
 He was billed as the longest-reigning NWA Southeastern Heavyweight Championship in the company's history.
 On April 17, 2015, Jax Dane won the Smoky Mountain Cup and earned a title shot for the NWA World Heavyweight Championship.
 He defeated then champion Hiroyoshi Tenzan for the title four months later.
 NWA Smoky Mountain's "Collision Course 10", held on May 9, 2015, nearly sold out the Civic Auditorium in Kingsport, Tennessee.
 Bobby Eaton also made a special appearance managing Eddie Golden against Jeff Tankersley on the undercard.
 Larry Goodman of GeorgiaWrestlingHistory.com claimed that the show, headlined by an A.J.
 Styles versus Chase Owens bout, "[shattered] the company's attendance and gate records".
 NWA President R. Bruce Tharpe visited Kingsport for the first time at this event.

 On October 17, 2015, NWA Smoky Mountain held a special tribute show, "Enter the Dragon", for Ricky Steamboat.
 Steamboat served as Ricky Morton's cornerman in a "student vs. teacher" grudge match against Kid Kash as part of Kash's retirement tour.
 This turned a no-holds-barred grudge match after a falling out between the two during a tag team bout.

 At ReGenesis on August 19, 2017; promoter Tony Givens announced that NWA Smoky Mountain Wrestling was leaving the NWA, and thus the promotion was changing their name to Innovate Wrestling.

+By mid 2024, Innovate Wrestling had a permanent residency at "The Beautiful Bobby Eaton Arena" at NETPRO Studios Professional Wrestling School in Kingsport, Tennessee, where they continue to host monthly wrestling shows to this day.

+On May 23rd, 2026, at Collision Course, Givens would announce an upcoming Innovate Expansion Draft that would split the Innovate Roster into two separate brands: Innovate Wrestling "Alliance" (inspired by the promotion's original name, Championship Wrestling Alliance) and Innovate Wrestling "Federation" (inspired by Innovate's former rival promotion, Pro Wrestling Federation (PWF) in nearby Rogersville).
+The draft, which took place on June 20th, was conducted with both Innovate and NETPRO Studios wrestlers eligible for the draft.
+On May 31st, the general managers for both brands were announced, with current Innovate Wrestling GM Truman Gorman as the GM for "Alliance", and former PWF promoter Josh Crawford as the GM for "Federation".